-Extreme poverty and hunger continue to exist even when there is peace, stability and the ability 53. to invest and even in countries with good overall macro-economic indicators.
-The "structural" nature of this poverty is often related to inequality and the inability of social protection polices and systems to reach all the people in need and ensure access to food.
+62.63.
+Extreme poverty and hunger continue to exist even when there is peace, stability and the ability to invest and even in countries with good overall macro-economic indicators.
+The "structural" nature of this poverty is often related to inequalities and the inability of social protection polices and systems to reach all the people in need and ensure access to food.
 In many cases, this inability perpetuates mother-and-child malnutrition, causing an intergenerational cycle of hunger that is not alleviated by widespread economic growth and development.
-Persistent and structural gender inequalities - particularly women's limited opportunities to participate in education, health, economic and political fora - pose a significant barrier to sustainable development and overcoming entrenched poverty and hunger; it is therefore important to understand the effects of gender inequality.
+Persistent and structural gender inequalities - particularly discriminatory institutions, norms and practices that limit opportunities for women to participate in education, health, economic and political fora - pose a significant barrier to sustainable development and overcoming entrenched poverty and hunger; it is therefore important to understand and shift unequal gender relations.
 Geographical factors, lack of infrastructure and low population density can make it difficult for governments to provide services in rural areas, particularly to the smallholders who constitute the majority of people living in poverty.
 However, as urbanization expands in developing countries, extreme poverty is also increasingly found in cities, where the scale of poverty and the rate of migration into urban areas often overwhelm existing services, leaving the poorest people without access to safety nets.
 The effects of climate change, ecosystem degradation and population growth amplify the challenges faced for populations in this context.
 Strengthening resilience of vulnerable households and communities will be crucial to counter the effects of these stressors.

-Transitions/Recovery
+Transitions/recovery

-54. The process of recovering from a disruption typically covers the period after a major shock - such as an earthquake, drought or flood - or during the post-conflict transition towards peace and the return and resettlement of displaced populations.
+63.64.
+The process of recovering from a disruption typically covers the period after a major shock - such as an earthquake, drought or flood - or during the post-conflict transition towards peace and the return and resettlement of displaced populations.
 Recovery is often not a linear process, especially where people and communities are very vulnerable, making it likely that setbacks will result from even minor shocks and stressors.
 This risk underlines the importance of mainstreaming resilience building, especially preparedness, disaster risk reduction and safety nets, in country efforts and all of WFP's work.
 In communities and countries that do not face high levels of risk, rebuilding should be possible if there is sustained investment.